Lodestone-Team/lodestone/README.md

 Lodestone is a server wrapper tool (that means it wraps around your server program) that aims to simplfy the process of hosting a game server.

 It handles the complicated parts of setting up a server, such as getting dependencies, configuration and port forward.
-While exposing a simple yet powerful interface to the end user, giving you a truly one-click experience
+While exposing a simple yet powerful interface to the end user, giving you a truly one-click experience.

 ### Simple

-Lodestone is simple to use if you just a server to play with your friends, just download the exectuable and run it.
+Lodestone is simple to use if you just want a server to play with your friends.
+You just need to download the exectuable and run it.

 ### Powerful